+- 1. Make sure that the Trigger is in the off-position, then plug in the tool. - Make sure that all guards are in place and in proper working order and that all adjustment knobs are tight before operation. - Press the Laser Switch to ON (I).

+WARNING!
+Only turn Laser on when tool is on workpiece.
+Do not stare directly at the laser beam.
+Do not aim the beam at any person or object other than the workpiece.

+WARNING!
+Do not aim Laser at a workpiece with a reflective surface, such as sheet metal.
+Reflective sheet metal could direct the beam back at the operator.

-- 1. Make all necessary adjustments to the Circular Saw. - Make sure that all guards are in place in proper working order and that all adjustment knobs are tight before operation. - Make sure Trigger is in OFF position, then, plug the Power Cord into the nearest 120 volt, grounded, electrical outlet. - 4.
-Firmly grip the Main Handle with one hand and the Auxiliary Handle with the other hand. - Press and hold Trigger Lock, then the Trigger to turn on the Circular Saw. - Release Trigger Lock. - Allow the Saw Blade to reach full speed before feeding Saw Blade into the workpiece.
+- Firmly grip the Handle with one hand and the Auxiliary Handle with the other hand.
+Squeeze and hold the Trigger to turn on the Circular Saw. - Allow the saw blade to reach full speed before feeding the saw blade into the workpiece.

 - Make straight cuts only.
-DO NOT twist Saw while cutting.
-If this occurs, the Saw Blade will "bind" in the workpiece causing kickback, potential injury, and/or damage to the workpiece and Circular Saw. - Do not force the Circular Saw to cut faster than it is designed to cut.
-Feed the Saw Blade gradually into the workpiece. - 10.
-Release Trigger if the Saw Blade is to be backed out of an uncompleted cut.
-Wait until the Saw Blade stops spinning before removing the Saw.
-Do not press against the Saw Blade to stop it. - Once the cutting job is completed, release the Trigger and wait until the Saw Blade stops spinning. - To prevent accidents, unplug the Power Cord from its electrical outlet.
+Do not attempt to twist the Circular Saw to the right or left while cutting.
+If this occurs, the saw blade will "bind" in the workpiece causing kickback, potential injury, and/ or damage to the workpiece and Circular Saw. - Do not force the Circular Saw to cut faster than it is designed to cut.
+Feed the saw blade gradually into the workpiece. - 8.
+Turn off the Circular Saw if the saw blade is to be backed out of an uncompleted cut.
+When turning off the Circular Saw, allow the saw blade to fully stop on its own before removing the Circular Saw.
+Do not press against the saw blade to stop it. - 9.
+Once the cutting job is completed, release the Trigger and wait until the saw blade stops spinning.
+Turn the Laser Switch OFF (O). - 10.
+To prevent accidents, turn off the tool and unplug it after use.
 Clean, then store the tool indoors out of children's reach.